CMakePP/CMakePPLang/paper/paper.md

 CMakePPLang is an object-oriented extension to the CMake language written entirely using the original CMake language with the goal of making projects built on CMake easier to create and maintain.
-That said, CMakePPLang has different coding practices, paradigms, and standards than the native CMake language, much in the same way that C++ coding differs from C coding despite some level of interoperability.
+That said, CMakePPLang has different coding practices, paradigms, and standards than the original CMake language, much in the same way that C++ coding differs from C coding despite some level of interoperability.
 Currently, CMakePPLang is used within the CMakePP organization as the foundation for two in-progress projects: CMakeTest and CMakeTest.
 CMakeTest